Henry II, Duke of Brabant

 Henry II of Brabant (Hendrik, Henri; 1207 – February 1, 1248) was Duke of Brabant and Lothier after the death of his father Henry I in 1235.
 His mother was Matilda of Boulogne.

-Henry II supported his sister Mathilde's son, William II of Holland, in the his bid for election as king of Germany.
+Henry II supported his sister Mathilde's son, William II of Holland, in his bid for election as king of Germany.
+He founded Valduc Abbey in 1232.

 His first marriage was to Marie of Hohenstaufen (April 3, 1207–1235, Leuven), daughter of Philip of Swabia and Irene Angelina.
 They had six children: